Table of Contents

 4. Balance with Sweetness

-By using these techniques, you’ll no longer wonder, “How do you reduce salt in chili?” but will instead have a variety of solutions at your fingertips.
+Using these techniques, you’ll no longer wonder, “How do you reduce salt in chili?”
+Instead, you’ll have access to many options available to you.

 5. Use Potatoes to Absorb Salt

-• Method: Peel a potato and let it simmer in the chili for 15-20 minutes.
-The potato will absorb some of the excess salt.
+- Method: Peel a potato and let it simmer in the chili for 15-20 minutes.
+The potato absorbs some of the Salt that is left over.

-• Important Note: Remove the potato after simmering.
-It may be too salty to eat but will have done its job.
+Important Note: Remove the potato after simmering.
+It may be too salty to eat, but it will have done its job

 Adjusting Ingredients for Future Batches

 Preventing an overly salty chili starts with thoughtful ingredient selection and careful seasoning.
-By making small adjustments during the cooking process, you can avoid the need for last-minute fixes.
+By making minor adjustments during the cooking process, you can avoid the need for last-minute fixes.

 Low-Sodium Alternatives for Spices and Broth

-• Homemade broth: Making your own broth allows you to control salt levels from the start.
+- Homemade broth: Making your broth allows you to control salt levels from the start.

 Measuring Salt Accurately

-• Start small: Add salt gradually, tasting as you go.
-It’s easier to add more than to take it away.
+- Start small: Add Salt gradually, tasting as you go.
+It’s simpler to increase the amount than remove it.

 Using Fresh Herbs for Flavor